 Volunteers Needed: Volunteers are needed to assist in practice and games.

 Liability Form: Each player must have a signed liability form (participation release) before participating.
-These will be collected before the first game.
-Virtus training is not a requirement for parent participation but is encouraged.

 Practice and Game Guidelines